KITmetricslab/covid19-forecast-hub-de/README.md

 - [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases)
 - [Johns Hopkins University](https://coronavirus.jhu.edu/)

+## Future submission system via pull requests

+In the future we are planning to install a submission system using pull requests as in the US version of the hub.
+The system will closely resemble the one outlined [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#data-submission-instructions), with automated formatting checks as described [here](https://github.com/reichlab/covid19-forecast-hub/wiki/Validation-Checks).
+Do not hesitate to get in touch with us (via [email](https://statistik.econ.kit.edu/mitarbeiter_2902.php) or github issue) to get some assistance in getting started.

 ## Forecast hub team

 The following persons have contributed to this repository, either by assembling forecasts or by conceptual work in the background (in alphabetical order):